0prrr/EDWM/README.md

 * If sometimes snap function and swap function doesn't work, press the key combination twice may solve the problem.
 Some variables still needs a bit of tweaking.

+* Check is "[S]" symbol is on status bar.
+If only one window is opened, press `Mod + XK_e` will exit snap mode and everything should be fine.

 # Bugs

 For any bugs found, open an issue and I'll have it fixed if time permits.